 Sum up your score.
 Here are my thoughts on your total:

-0 points- We will cover lying and its harmful effects on relationships in a future blog.
+0 points - We will cover lying and its harmful effects on relationships in the future.

-1 - 2 points- You could write this article!
+1 - 2 points - You could write this chapter!
 Please come to my house and help me get organized.

-If you scored high on this quiz, you are not alone.
-As I started to talk about clutter, I realized that in addition to costing us time, money and productivity, clutter causes unneeded stress.
+No congratulations for a high score, but trust me, you are not alone.
+In addition to costing us time, money and productivity, clutter causes unneeded stress.

-So, where to begin?
-Schedule a time to declutter, just as you would for other things on your to-do list.
-Maybe a quiet Sunday morning...Do it now while it is snowing and zero degrees.
+Schedule a time to declutter, just like other things on your to-do list.
+Pick a quiet Sunday afternoon and I suggest starting with some music.
+Barry Manilow, Taylor Swift, Drake…

 Less is more!
 Get rid of:

-- Clothes you never wear that have sentimental value.
+- Clothes that you never wear but have sentimental value.
 Take a picture.

 - Clothes that never fit properly.
 Sorry, girlfriends.